-USB Attacks
+USB Attack

 USB Attacks cyber security

-These malevolent devices, often referred to as BadUSB Devices attacks, manifest in various avatars.
+These bad devices, often referred to as Bad USB devices, appear in different forms.
 From seemingly benign USB dongles to connectors embedded within a computer’s USB-C power supply.
 Or even stealthily integrated into docking stations, providing remote keylogging, harvesting a user’s login credentials.
 Their hostile capabilities are diverse and far-reaching.
 Beyond merely presenting malware, without user privilege elevation, they can siphon off sensitive data.
-Execute secret extractions, manipulate files and setup.
+Execute secret extractions, manipulate files and setups.

 USB attack tool impersonating as a legitimate Microsoft mouse